IrynaY/kottans-frontend/README.md

 <!-- [Code base ](https://github.com/IrynaY/frontend-nanodegree-arcade-game) Reviewed and approved by @ -->

-I learned about scopes, closures, 'this' keyword, prototype chains, oop in js (functional and prototypical classes).
+I learned about scopes, closures, 'this' keyword, prototype chains,and I have learned that JS can have functional, prototypical and pseudo-class OOP styles.

 ## OOP Exercise

-In practical task i improve my knowledge about OOP js, I have learned that JS can have functional, prototypical and pseudo-class OOP styles.
+In this practical assignment, I improved my knowledge of OOP js and learned, saw the difference in use between prototypes and classes.

 [Code base ](https://github.com/IrynaY/a-tiny-JS-world/blob/master/index.js) Reviewed and approved by @OleksiyRudenko
 <!-- https://github.com/kottans/frontend-2019-homeworks/pull/54 -->